 Wearing a mask over your nose and mouth is currently not required in indoor areas of public transportation, including on airplanes, buses, trains and other forms of public transit.
-Learn more here under the "During Travel / Masks" header.
+But it is still suggested.

 What's the Covid situation?

-Since the pandemic began in 2020, there have been more than 86.7 million total cases and more than 1 million deaths in the United States (as of June 23).
+Since the pandemic began in 2020, there have been roughly 95.3 million total cases and more than 1.05 million deaths in the United States (as of September 12).
 Find out more details with CNN's Covid tracker.
-As of June 23, more than 592 million doses of vaccine have been administered across the country.
-That translates to 178 doses per 100 people.
+As of August 25, more than 610.7 million doses of vaccine have been administered across the country.
+That translates to 184 doses per 100 people.
 You can get CNN's state-by-state breakdown here.

 What can visitors expect?

-The United States is now almost entirely open for places that tourists typically enjoy: national and state parks, museums, restaurants, entertainment venues, theme parks and such.
+The United States is open for places that tourists typically enjoy: national and state parks, museums, restaurants, entertainment venues, theme parks and such.